amch-med23/preciseMovieStream/react_frontend/README.md

-# precise Movie Stream

-This is the front-end part of the system.
+## the front-end part of the project.

+This was creted as a react js project using vite.

 #### This uses React JS as a framework.

-For the CSS it's not defined yet, but am using the styling sheet of the default 'index.css' file for now.
+As this is an MVP. i didin't put much work into the fron-end (but this can change simetime in the near future).
+### as for the styling and the react project archeticture it's sinmple and goes s follows:

+  -> the componenets can be found iin './src/componenets/*.jsx'
+      we have one file in './src/scripts/system_status.jsx' (this in the only model that isn't inside the componenets folder. and it determins the status of the api endpoint).
+  -> for styling we used normal css styling. and the files can be found in '.src/styling/*' -> project assets an be found inside '.src/assets/*'